komuw/sewer/README.md

 Sewer is a Let's Encrypt(ACME) client.
 It allows you to obtain ssl/tls certificates from Let's Encrypt.
-Sewer currently only supports the DNS mode of validation.
+Sewer currently only supports the DNS mode of validation, I have no plans of supporting other modes of validation.
 The currently supported DNS providers are:
 1. [Cloudflare](https://www.cloudflare.com/dns)
 2. [Aurora](https://www.pcextreme.com/aurora/dns)